 10. Property Condition Report - L’Etat des Lieux

-Whether you are landlord or tenant it is most important that at the start of the tenancy a report is prepared which describes the property and its condition.
+At the start of a tenancy a report is prepared which describes the property and its condition.

 The report is called L’état des lieux.